nerves-project/nerves_heart/README.md

 6. Support for an application-level initialization handshake.
 This lets your application guard against conditions that cause Erlang and Nerves Heart to think that everything is ok when it's not.
 See discussion below.
+7. Support for snoozing timeouts and assuring an uninterrupted amount of time at start.
+This makes heart friendlier to remote debug where it's nice when the watchdog doesn't get in your way of debugging.
+These timeouts are limited to avoid accidentally putting the device in a state where it can't recover.
+8. Includes many regression tests make it easier to modify and maintain.

 ## Timeouts and semantics